-The benefits of talking about tests and treatments with your doctors include:
+The benefits of talking about tests and treatments beforehand with your doctors include:

-- Avoiding tests and treatments you do not need (and possible side effects).
+- Avoid tests and treatments that you do not need (and possible side effects).

-- Improving your health by getting the right care.
+- Improve your health by getting the right care.

 - Melanoma (a type of skin cancer): A patient with an early, thin melanoma does not need to have a sentinel lymph node biopsy or other diagnostic test.

 - Skin cancer: Mohs (pronounced Moe’s) surgery is not the right treatment for every patient who has skin cancer.

 - Acne: For most patients with acne, testing to find out what types of bacteria the acne contains is unnecessary.
 The test results rarely affect what treatment you’ll receive.